 Be Social.
-Be Secure.Social media accounts are powerful tools and a great way to stay in touch with family, friends and keep up to date on the latest news.
-However, it’s important to know how to manage the security and privacy settings on your accounts, so that your personal information remains inaccessible to anyone but you and your accounts don't fall into the wrong hands.
+Be Secure.Social media accounts are powerful tools and a great way to stay in touch with family and friends and keep up to date on the latest news.
+However, it’s important to know how to manage the security and privacy settings on your accounts, so that your personal information remains inaccessible to anyone but you, and your accounts don't fall into the wrong hands.

 How to secure your accounts

 We strongly recommend using the tips below to help secure your accounts in tandem with platform-specific guidance.

 1. Choose a strong password using three random words.

 2. Use unique passwords for each social network.

 4. Set your accounts to private and review the default privacy settings so you can control who sees what on your accounts.